 Bristol City currently sit tenth in the table, having earned 33 points from their 22 games.
 They are eight points behind The Bees but only four adrift of Reading, who sit in sixth.
 A run of five defeats in seven and just three wins in their last ten has seen them slip down the table.
 They have, however, won five of 11 games away from home this season but have drawn only three games all term to give them a high number of defeats.

-Saturday's match will, unfortunately, be behind closed doors.
-As per the EFL communication on the broadcast arrangements for the new season, all of a team's games not selected for live coverage by Sky Sports will only be available on iFollow.
+The match will, unfortunately, be behind closed doors.
+It will, however, be available live on iFollow Brentford.
+As per EFL communication on the broadcast arrangements for the new season, all of a team's games not selected for live coverage by Sky Sports will only be available on that platform.
 See more here.

 The game is, however, live to an international audience.
 It has been selected by the EFL for broadcast in overseas areas. if you live outside the UK the match may be available on the TV channel in your area that covers the EFL.
 This does mean it will not be avialable on iFollow for many international fans.